Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Related Work

 \section{Related Work}

-\paragraph{Learning from Human Feedback} Aligning LLM responses with human values through learning from feedback ensures the models' outputs are helpful, safe, and adhere to societal norms \cite{paper:helpful-and-harmless,liu2023chain,honovich-etal-2023-unnatural,wang-etal-2023-self-instruct,rafailov2023direct,hejna2023contrastive}.
-This research often involves humans performing pairwise or k-wise comparisons on model outputs, which are used to train a reward model~\cite{ziegler2020finetuning,bai2022training,ouyang2022training,ramamurthy2023reinforcement,zhu2023principled}.
-The reward model, combined with proximal policy optimization, rejection sampling, and other optimizers, refines LLMs' responses for general prompts.
-Unlike this approach, our study focuses on task-specific accuracy, such as predicting investment portfolio risk levels.
-We aim to guide LLMs to make accurate predictions and provide sound rationales using the limited expert annotations available for those tasks.
+\paragraph{Learning from Human Preferences} Aligning LLM responses with human preferences ensures the models' outputs are helpful, safe, and adhere to societal norms \cite{paper:helpful-and-harmless,liu2023chain,honovich-etal-2023-unnatural,wang-etal-2023-self-instruct,rafailov2023direct,hejna2023contrastive,hu-etal-2023-decipherpref}.
+This research often involves humans performing pairwise or k-wise comparisons on model outputs, which are used to train a reward model~\cite{bai2022training,ouyang2022training,ramamurthy2023reinforcement,zhu2023principled}.
+Moreover, Rafailov et al.~\shortcite{rafailov2023direct} optimize the LLM directly based on preference data, eliminating the need for a separate reward model.
+Liu et al.~\shortcite{liu2024statistical} collect preference data from the target optimal policy through rejection sampling.
+Unlike other methods, we guide LLMs to make accurate predictions and generate reliable explanations with minimal human annotations for domain-specific tasks.

-\paragraph{Self-reflection} This method enables LLMs to enhance their reasoning by learning through trial and error and self-improvement.
+\paragraph{Reasoning} LLMs can improve their reasoning through trial and error and self-improvement~\cite{wei2023chainofthought,Burnell:2023aa,zheng2023step,hu2024sportsmetrics,hu2024reasoning,Cheng:2024aa,Ahn:2024aa,Wang:2024aa}.
 For example, chain-of-thought \cite{wei2023chainofthought} allows LLMs to break down complex tasks step by step into more manageable parts.
-Tree of thoughts \cite{paper:tree-of-thought} employs task decomposition via a tree structure, guiding LLMs through various steps and consider multiple thoughts within each step.
+Tree-of-thoughts \cite{paper:tree-of-thought} employs task decomposition via a tree structure, guiding LLMs through various steps and consider multiple thoughts within each step.
 Reflexion \cite{paper:reflexion} combines dynamic memory and self-reflection to refine reasoning skills.
-It also adds reflections into the agent's working memory as context for querying LLM \cite{paper:alpaca-farm}.
 However, pinpointing specific reasoning errors remains a practical challenge.
-The distinction between sound and flawed rationales can often be subtle and unclear during self-reflection.
+The distinction between sound and flawed explanations can often be subtle and unclear during self-reflection.